 You have a few seconds to remember and say the correct phrase out loud.
 After the silence the speaker will repeat the correct answer to the question.

 Words are learned better in a real life context versus in isolation, that’s the idea of organic learning in a nutshell.
-So instead of learning “cat”, “Dog”, “bird”, it’s a lot more beneficial if you learned these words in the context of a conversation, like maybe a talk with your friend about his new pet.
+So instead of learning “cat”, “Dog”, “bird”, it’s a lot more beneficial if you learned these words in the context of a conversation, like maybe a talk with your friend about his new pet (Which to my knowledge is not a conversation used in the Pimsleur courses.
+I just used it as an example).

 Each lesson is built around a conversation between two people.
 More than that though, each conversation is prefaced by a detailed description of where the speakers are and what they’re doing.

 The course will literally invite you to imagine yourself in the speaker's’ situation.
-The situations can be anything from talking to stranger on a bus in Russia, to making plans with a friend over the phone in a hotel lobby in Mexico.
+The situations can be anything from talking to stranger on a bus in Russia, to making plans with a friend over the phone in a hotel lobby in Mexico (depending on your target language of course).

 The Pimsleur courses are divided into levels, for example Japanese 1, Japanese 2, etc. Each level is made up of 30 lessons, and each lesson is 30 minutes long (so each level is essentially 15 hours long).
 The levels are consecutive.
 If you were new to Japanese you would start with level 1 and work your way up.